UOL-CS/gitruler-a-1/readme.md

 1. Stage the changes that you made to the files.
 Use the `git status` command to check that you have staged all of your changes.
 1. Commit your staged changes using the commit message "Add Manfred and Peaches".

-## Committing your completed exercise

-Once you are happy that you have completed the exercise and gitruler is telling you all tests pass, `push` your changes to GitHub.
+## Submitting the results

+Once the exercise is complete, push this repository to the remote.
+If there are multiple branches for an exercise, make sure that you push them all.

+To ensure that you have you correctly pushed everything that you need to, you could clone the remote repository into a separate folder and re-run gitruler.

 ## Resources